Pewaukee/demographic-data-analyzer-fcc/README.md

-# demographic-data-analyzer-fcc
+# Demographic Data Analyzer

-# Demographic Data Analyzer  This is the boilerplate for the Demographic Data Analyzer project.
+This is the boilerplate for the Demographic Data Analyzer project.
 Instructions for building your project can be found at https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/demographic-data-analyzer

+This is the second project in the Data Analysis with Python certification, given by Freecodecamp.